Artist Statement

 My mapping process is a core component of my conceptual framework.
 It counters the usage of maps as a military, surveying, and land-grabbing tool by engaging the five senses.
 I sit on the ground and, assuming synesthesia, document the sights, sounds, tastes, feelings, smells, and presences of the place.
 My physical body merges momentarily with the world around me.
 The act of being still counteracts our human-centric and capitalistic worldview; the act of noticing cultivates an ecologically intertwined future.
 Using a combination of installation, audio, printmaking, and drawing, my work presents this truth—we know so much, and we know so little.

-Brooke has 20+ years in education—as a teacher, curriculum coach, facilitator, and leader.
-She currently works as a consultant to strategically support non-profits and schools.
-She is co-founder and the former Executive Director of Agency by Design Oakland, in Oakland, CA, which implements equity and maker-centered learning, and which grew out of collaborative research with Project Zero at Harvard.
-Brooke also worked at Oakland International High School, an alternative school serving newcomer students.
-Before that she was a teaching artist with Urban Arts Partnership in New York City.
-During the pandemic Brooke moved back to Connecticut, where she grew up.
-She lives with her husband and two kids.
-She holds a BA in Studio Art and American Studies from Williams College, a teaching credential from San Francisco State University, and is a 2025 MFA candidate at Clark University.
+Brooke has 20-plus years in education and non-profits—as a teacher, curriculum coach, facilitator, and leader.
+Through Noisy River Consulting she works to strategically support non-profits, schools, and governmental institutions.
+She is Co-Founder and the former Executive Director of Agency by Design Oakland, in Oakland, CA, which implements equity and maker-centered learning, and which grew out of collaborative research with Project Zero at the Harvard Graduate School of Education.
+For almost ten years, Brooke worked at Oakland International High School, an alternative school serving newcomer students.
+Before that she worked with Youth in Arts, the largest arts organization in Marin County, with Urban Arts Partnership in New York City, and was an artist-in-residence with the Creative Action Institute in Guatemala.
+She holds a BA in Studio Art and American Studies from Williams College, a teaching credential in art from San Francisco State University, and is a 2025 Master of Fine Arts candidate at Clark University.
+Her thesis show will take place at MASS MoCA, in January, 2025.